lawrencecandilas/atari-2600/Tic Tac Toe/README.md

-Recently, while finding out Javascript/WASM is now powerful enough that there are things like Emscripten, I ran into 8bitworkshop (https://8bitworkshop.com/) and saw that it ncluded a rather nice IDE for the 2600, including the Javatari emulator.
+Recently, while finding out Javascript/WASM is now powerful enough that there are things like Emscripten, I ran into 8bitworkshop (https://8bitworkshop.com/) and saw that it included a rather nice IDE for the 2600, including the Javatari emulator.

 I was *especially pleased* to see that I could paste my old code right in